 Amherst College Acceptance Rate Trends

-Amherst College’s acceptance rate fluctuated over the past decade.
-Let’s look at the numbers gathered from the school’s Common Data Set:
+Amherst College’s acceptance rate has fluctuated over the past several years, but the trend is clear: getting in is generally becoming more competitive.
+Let’s look at the admission numbers gathered from the school’s Common Data Set:

 Amherst College’s acceptance rate vs. Ivy League schools